Gurobi/gurobi-optimods/docs/source/mods/mwis.rst

 other problems.
 Maximum clique, minimum vertex cover, and maximum matching are example problems that can be reduced to a maximum independent set problem.

-In this mod, we consider the more general problem of the maximum weighted independent set (MWIS) which has applications in various fields such as computer vision, pattern recognition, molecular structure matching, social network analysis, and genome data mapping.
+In this Mod, we consider the more general problem of the maximum weighted independent set (MWIS) which has applications in various fields such as computer vision, pattern recognition, molecular structure matching, social network analysis, and genome data mapping.
 To better understand how a theoretical graph theory